ADS Invited Speakers

 Federated learning is an emerging paradigm that enables multiple organizations to jointly train a model without revealing their private data to each other.
 Nevertheless, preserving data privacy in federated learning is non-trivial, as there are various ways that sensitive information could be leaked or inferred.
 In this talk, I will review some of the recent progress made to enhance data privacy in federated learning, and highlight some of the challenges that lie ahead.

-Bio: Xiaokui Xiao is an associate professor at the School of Computing, National University of Singapore, and a consultant at ForkCloud Pte Ltd, working on solutions for privacy preserving machine learning and data sharing.
+Bio: Xiaokui Xiao is an associate professor at the School of Computing, National University of Singapore.
+His research focuses on data privacy, with recent interests on privacy preserving machine learning and data sharing.
 He holds a Ph.D. in Computer Science from the Chinese University of Hong Kong.

 Rethink e-Commerce Search